willthames/willthames.github.io/_posts/2016-06-28-announcing-ansible-review.markdown

 versions aren't declared, then the tool assumes you want the latest version of the standards).

-ansible-review looks for a line starting `# Standards: x.y` in playbooks and in role's meta/main.yml.
+`ansible-review` looks for a line starting `# Standards: x.y` in playbooks and in role's `meta/main.yml`.
 This declares what version is being met.
 Failing checks with versions prior or equal to that are errors, and failing checks with later versions or no version are warnings.